 Students are not allowed to cook in their rooms or be in the possession of cooking appliances.
 All cooking and storage of cooking appliances must be restricted to kitchen facilities provided in each residence hall or apartment.
-Candles (burned or unburned), incense, smoking, wax melters, and oil-burning lamps are not permitted.
+Candles (whether burning, burnt, new or decorative, with or without a wick), lighters, matches, incense,, wax melters, and oil-burning lamps are not permitted.
 The garaging of any type of motor vehicle or combustible material is not permitted in the buildings.
 Only refrigeration units less than or equal to 4.0 cubic feet may be used.
 Microwaves are not permitted unless part of a micro-fridge unit.
 During holiday and spring vacations refrigerators must be emptied and left unplugged by the student.
 There is no storage for refrigerators over the summer.
 Air conditioning units and space heaters are not permitted.
 Residence Life staff may conduct safety inspections during the semester and breaks and restricted items may be confiscated.

-ADDENDUM - UNDERGRADUATE HOUSING CONTRACT 2023 - 2024
+5. ADDENDUM - UNDERGRADUATE HOUSING CONTRACT 2024 - 2025

-I understand that as a residential student at Springfield College, I will need to familiarize and understand the Terms and Conditions as stated within this contract and information contained in the Office of Housing and Residence Life's PrideNet site.
-I understand and agree to abide by the following terms:
+I understand that as a residential student at Springfield College I will need to familiarize and understand the Terms and Conditions as stated within this contract and information contained in the Office of Housing and Residence Life's webpage.